Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.71).
+- The Reds' 4.76 team ERA ranks 25th among all league pitching staffs.

-- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (181 total, 1.4 per game).

+- Cruz takes the mound for his first start of the season for the Reds.

+- The 33-year-old right-hander has 46 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.